Nur Khan: Initial years (1947-1959)

-In response to the threat posed by the Soviet Union, Group Captains Asghar Khan, Nur Khan, and Wing Commander Abdul Qadir developed an expansion plan for the PAF in March 1954.
-This plan outlined a ten-year goal from 1954 to 1964, aiming to establish the Air Force with 768 aircraft across 44 squadrons.
+In response to the threat posed by the Soviet Union, Group Captains Asghar Khan, Nur Khan, and Wing Commander Abdul Qadir developed an expansion plan for the Air Force in March 1954.
+This plan outlined a ten-year goal from 1954 to 1964, aiming to establish the RPAF with 768 aircraft across 44 squadrons.
 It included ten day-fighter squadrons, five night-fighter squadrons, six bomber squadrons, one reconnaissance squadron, twelve fighter-bomber squadrons, six tactical light bomber squadrons, two twin-engine and one four-engine transport squadrons, and two maritime squadrons.
-In May 1954, Pakistan entered a Mutual Defence Assistance Agreement with the United States (USA), securing substantial economic and military aid in exchange for access to PAF bases for launching reconnaissance flights into the Soviet Union.

 From December 1955 to August 1956, Khan commanded PAF Station Peshawar.
-Afterwards, he commanded PAF Station Mauripur from August 1956 to October 1957, where he converted the aircraft of PAF fighter squadrons from reciprocating (or piston) to jet engines.
+He commanded PAF Station Mauripur from August 1956 to October 1957, where he converted the aircraft of PAF fighter squadrons from piston to jet engines.
 He served at the Air Headquarters before he was appointed as Air Officer Commanding of the No. 1 Group PAF.
 At the time, the RPAF was organised into two groups: No. 1 Group Headquarters for Operations, based in Peshawar, and No. 2 Group Headquarters for Maintenance, located at Drigh Road.
 In 1958, Flight highlighted Air Commodore Nur Khan's leadership of No. 1 Group PAF, describing him as "probably the youngest air officer anywhere in the world" at the age of 35.

-In 1957, Khan was appointed Chairman of the Committee responsible for the reorganisation of the Pakistan Air Force.
+In 1957, Khan was appointed Chairman of the Committee responsible for the reorganisation of the Air Force.

-Pakistan International Airlines
+Pakistan International Airlines (1959-1965)

-Air Commodore Nur Khan was appointed as the head of the Pakistan International Airlines (PIA) as Managing Director in the afternoon of 6 March 1959. by President Ayub Khan.
-Nur Khan is credited for turning the airline into a profitable, internationally recognised entity.
-In late 1962, Nur Khan received a two-year extension in his position of managing director by the Government of Pakistan.
+In the afternoon of 6 March 1959, President Ayub Khan appointed Air Commodore Nur Khan as the Managing Director of the Pakistan International Airlines (PIA).
+He is credited with turning the airline into a profitable, internationally recognised entity.
+In late 1962, he received a two-year extension in his position by the Government of Pakistan.
+In February 1964, he was appointed as Chief Administrator of Civil Aviation and Tourism.